Vishalpm/Sorting_Visualizer/README.md

 # sorting-visualizer

- This is a web application built using HTML, CSS, Javascript to visualize classic sorting algorithms such as bubble, insertion, selection, merge, quick
+#JavaScript

- Purpose
+Sorting Visualizer is a web application for visualizing a bunch of different sorting algorithms Like Selection Sort, Bubble Sort, Insertion Sort, Merge Sort, Quick Sort, Heap Sort With the functionality of (Speed Control) and (Array Size Control)...

-I made this sorting visualizer web application to improve my skills more in HTML, CSS, and JS.
-And to help the beginners in programming to gain more knowledge and understanding on sorting algorigthms by visualizing them.
+My first web application that starts with creating this project with major part of Sorting Algorithms writing with #JavaScript applying with #HTML and #CSS to make a visualize pattern for better understanding and exploring behind seen of various sorting algorithms.

 What the Sorting algorithms inside this application This application supports the following sorting algorithms: